Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Introduction

 Next, we propose an automatic approach to produce a hierarchical grouping of visual elements from information presentations.
 To address the problem by not enumerating all possible factors, we first incorporate a learning-based approach to model the relatedness between visual elements in information presentations.
 Specifically, we introduce a Transformer-based model, which can capture the contextual layout information to predict relatedness between visual elements by learning from human-labeled information presentations.
 In addition, we improve the original Transformer-based model by integrating the spatial-aware attention mechanism to involve the relative spatial information among elements.
-Second, our technique hierarchically groups all the elements from bottom to up according to the predicted relatedness.
+Second, our technique hierarchically groups all the elements from bottom to top according to the predicted relatedness.
 In detail, we define a graph model of the information presentation layout, in which nodes are visual elements and edges are the adjacent connections between elements.
-Then we build a graph-based algorithm to group the visual elements hierarchically.
+Then, we build a graph-based algorithm to group the visual elements hierarchically.

 To evaluate the technique, we conduct a technical evaluation to compare the accuracy results of our models with a baseline method.
 We find that our technique can correctly predict pairwise relatedness with high accuracy.
 Furthermore, we conduct a user study with thirty designers to evaluate the final hierarchical grouping results.
-The result shows that our technique has comparable quality with the slides manually grouped by designers.
+The results show that our technique has comparable quality with the slides manually grouped by designers.

 To summarize, we make the following three key contributions in this paper: